dusmamud/dusmamud/README.md

 ### 🧠 About Me

-- 🛠️ Engineer by title, hacker by heart
+- 🛠️ Engineer by title, coder by heart
 - ⚙️ Working with code, sometimes even sleeping with it
 - 🚀 On a mission to build dope stuff and learn something new every damn day
 - 📍 Planet Earth (but mostly online)